 Setting up broadband in your new home

 Here are a few tips to help you get the best out of the broadband connection in your new home...

 - Make sure the router is plugged into the main BT or Virgin Media socket (indicated by a logo on the box).

 - Avoid extension cables if possible.
 If you must use an extension get a good quality rounded phone wire, not the cheap flat cables.
 If you’re having work done it’s a good opportunity to get it properly setup in the right location so you can avoid extensions (and have the wiring checked).

 - You may find wireless doesn’t work very well.
 This is a common problem in older properties where thick walls or certain types of construction methods block the signal.
-You can buy range extender devices to spread the Wi-Fi connection, but a cheap method is to re-purpose old routers by disabling DHCP (consult the manual) and connecting them to a wired network anywhere else in the home to create a new Wi-Fi point.
+Use wireless boosters to extend the signal..

 - If you’d like a wired network for the least amount of hassle, pick up some powerline network adapters - these use electrical lines to transmit data and require no complex configuration.
 All you need to do is plug in one next to your router, then wherever you fit the others you’ll have fast network access without the signal issues of wireless.